 Comprehension

-Direction: You have brief passages with 5 questions following each passage.
+Direction: In these questions, you have two brief passages with five questions following each passage.
 Read the passages carefully and choose the best answer to each question out of the four alternatives.

 PASSAGE